 Power of Attorney

-It enables people to choose someone to manage their finances and property should they become incapable of doing so and also to make health and welfare decisions on their behalf.
+Power of Attorney allows a person to choose someone to manage their finances and property if they become unable to do so.
+It also allows the person to make health and welfare decisions on their behalf.

 Lasting Power of Attorney (LPA)

-You can download the forms to create, register, object or disclaim a lasting power of attorney on line by visiting:www.lastingpowerofattorney.service.gov.uk/home
+You can download the forms to create, register, object or disclaim a lasting power of attorney online by visiting:

 Making Decisions on Behalf of Someone Else